26 October 2021

 #3 Legal Privacy Compliance

 It’s part of any responsible company’s duties to adhere to the document destruction policies outlined in the previous point.
-However, it’s not only a company policy to destroy sensitive data – it’s the law.
+However, it’s not only a company policy to destroy sensitive data, but it’s also the law.

-The HIPPA and FACTA legislation states that companies shred their sensitive documents to protect consumers, patients, and clients.
+HIPAA and FACTA require companies to shred their sensitive documents to protect consumers, patients, and clients.

-Failing to adhere to these laws could land your company in huge trouble with the government, resulting in massive fines for your business.
+Failing to comply with these laws could land your company in serious trouble with the government, resulting in massive fines.

 Many business owners think they can’t afford the costs of adding a paper shredder to their operating overhead.
 However, based on the information in the post, it’s clear to see that your firm can’t afford to do without this device in your office.